Diva-E-HTW-BookClub/Diva-E-BookClub/README.md

 For a quick view of the app in the simulator you can skip opening Xcode and just run `ionic capacitor run ios` after you completed Step 3 of the preparation.

-#### Install and run on external device
+#### Enable Developer Mode on your iPhone, Install and run on external device

+1. Sign in [here](https://idmsa.apple.com/IDMSWebAuth/signin?appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2Faccount%2F&rv=1) on your Apple Developer Account with the Apple ID used on your iPhone and Mac.
+DON'T click on "Enroll"!
+Just log in, thats it.
+(You can close it afterwards, you just need to have been logged in once)
-1. Connect your iPhone that has developer mode enabled to your mac via USB and select "Trust this Device" on your iPhone once prompted with the popup.
+2. Connect your iPhone to your Mac and open the project in Xcode.
-2. In Xcode click on where you can select the Simulator.
-Your iPhone should show up under "Devices".
-Select it let it check for errors.
-3. An error might prompt you to select a Team Name for your Project and to change your bundle or organization identifier.
-You can do so and change it to your name.
-4. If the errors are resolved, hit "Run" and leave the iPhone connected to your mac.
-It should install the App onto your iPhone and run it.
-5. Once completed you can disconnect your iPhone from your Mac and close Xcode.
-The build of the app can now be used anytime.
+3. Select to run the App on your iPhone and run the building process.
+A pop up will inform you, that you are not a developer.
+4. On your iPhone you can now go into Settings > Privacy & Security > Developer Mode > Enable
+5. Clicking on Enable will have you to restart your iPhone.
+6. Try to run the project through Xcode again on your phone, if prompted with an error in Xcode, click on it and select your personal Team and change the bundle identifier to one lower case word (can be anything you want).
+7. Run it once more.
+The App should get installed on your phone but wait for Xcode to try to open the App on your device  → It might require you to trust the App Developer (us).
+8. To trust the App, go to Settings > General > VPN & Device Managment.
+There Click on your Developer App and select Trust.
+9. When you Run the app again (or just start it from the homescreen) everything should be working fine.

 Please contact me (Sönke) if you run into any problems (there can be many, it's Apple...)